Alea iacta est: Origin and forms

-In Latin alea refers to a game with dice and, more generally, a game of hazard or chance.
-Dice were common in Roman times and were usually cast three at a time.
-There were two kinds.
-The six-sided dice were known in Latin as tesserae and the four-sided ones (rounded at each end) were known as tali.
-In Greek a die was κύβος kybos.
+The Latin word alea refers to a game with dice, or more generally to a game of hazard or chance.
+Dice were common in Roman times and were usually thrown three at a time.
+There were two common forms: six-sided dice known tesserae and four-sided dice known as tali.
+In Ancient Greek the word for a single die was κύβος kybos.